rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 This section is divided into two parts.
 The first part will setup Redux and all the necessary parts for it.
 You will implement the state layer separately from the view layer.
 The second part exchanges the current state layer (local state for users, the context for an authenticated user) with the Redux state layer.
 It is the part where the new state layer is connected to the view layer.

-Let's start with Redux in React and Firebase for the authentication in your application.
 First of all, you should install {{% a_blank "redux" "https://redux.js.org/" %}} and {{% a_blank "react-redux" "https://github.com/reactjs/react-redux" %}} on the command line.

 {{< highlight javascript >}}
 npm install redux react-redux